kbsant/ashikasoft-webstack/README.md

 ## Why is this needed
 Reasons for having the web stack as a library:
-* Having common web dependencies in a package makes upgrading a project easier.
+* Putting common web dependencies in a package makes it easier to upgrade projects.
-* Including the web stack as a library rather than a framework gives projects more flexibility.
+* Having the web stack as a library rather than a framework gives projects more flexibility in terms of structure.
 This approach is inspired by various talks on clean architecture -- a web stack is a mere dependency and should not dictate the overall organisation of the project.

 ## What's in here
 The main items are: